-I think it is safe to say that death ranks high on our list of fears.
-But often it's not our death that we fear, but the loss of someone important to us—a parent, a friend, and perhaps the most unthinkable, the death of a child.
-Death is emotionally painful and even more physically irreversible.
+I think it is safe to say that death ranks high on a list of man's fears.
+But often, it's not our death that we fear, but the loss of someone important to us—a parent, friend, or perhaps the most unthinkable, death of a child.
+Death is emotionally painful and physically irreversible.

-In today's scripture, Jesus is telling his closest brothers, a little cryptically, I might add that he is going to die.
-I am sure this is not great news to them.
-But there is good news in it too—the potential to bear much fruit.
-The brothers who had left everything to follow him, and who had come to know and love him as their teacher and mentor, were now faced with this horrific prediction.
-As was his tendency, Jesus offers them a metaphor that helps them to see and have confidence in the bigger picture.
-He describes how the death of a seed, and it's fall to the earth, is necessary to bring new life and much fruit.
-While this comparison was accurate, it's hard to imagine that it brought much comfort to the guys in that present moment.
+In today's text, Jesus is telling his closest men, a little cryptically, I might add, that he is going to die.
+I am sure they receive this as bad news.
+The brothers who had left everything to follow him and who had come to know and love him as their mentor were now faced with this horrific prediction—imminent death.
+As was his tendency, he offers them a metaphor that helps them see and have confidence in the bigger picture.
+He wants them to see the good news in death and the potential for life.
+He describes how the death of a seed, and its fall to the earth, is necessary to bring new life and much fruit.
+While this comparison was accurate, it's hard to imagine that it brought much comfort to his men in that present moment.

-What I love about this text is the realization that we need brothers to lean on when the present and the future looks bleak.
-We need godly men to lean on.
+What I love about this text is the realization that we need brothers to lean on when the future looks bleak.
+We need godly men to lean on when times are tough.
 Men who are anchored in the truth.
-Men who seek and speak the will of God in those terrifying moments when all hope appears to be lost.
+Men who seek and speak the will of God in those moments, all hope appears to be lost.
 Jesus was that man for these men.
-And while we prefer to lean on human ingenuity and rest in our logic when the going gets tough, this not the best choice.
+And while we prefer to lean on human ingenuity and do life alone, this not the best choice.

-Today, while we are doing this challenge with men and learning to lean on one another and God, we know there are times we have done life alone.
-Maybe today you need to reach out to some man who is?
-A young man or older man, who is navigating the challenges of life without a godly voice of hope from other men.
-Tap them on the shoulder or better yet invite them to join the challenge with you!
+You know there are times you have done life alone, and it does not work well.
+Maybe today, you need to reach out to some man who feels alone?
+A young man or older man who is navigating the challenges of life without a godly voice of hope from other men.
+Tap them on the shoulder, or better yet, invite them to join the challenge with you!
 Be a seed of hope to another man today, as he may be waiting for a man like you.

-This week we are focusing on the discipline of brotherhood.
+DO THIS: This week, we are focusing on the discipline of brotherhood.